-For long-term Skilled Nursing, we offer a month-by-month rental fee contract option with a one-month non-refundable deposit.
+We offer a month-by-month rental fee contract option for long-term Skilled Nursing with a one-month non-refundable deposit.
 The month-by-month rental fee contract includes three meals a day; all utilities except telephone and cable TV; housekeeping and access to transportation for local medical appointments; and specially designed activities and cultural, social and educational programs.

 Frequently Asked Questions

 First, determine your needs.
 Most Health Services and Skilled Nursing communities offer both long-term health care and short-term rehab/therapy services.
 If the need is for long-term care, you’ll want to be sure the surroundings are comfortable.
 The staff, food and recreation opportunities should all be high-quality.
 If the need is for rehab, ask about the success rates in dealing with this particular diagnosis.
 Tour the building and the rehab area, using all your senses to make an assessment: Does it smell clean?
 Are the rooms and work areas cluttered?
 Are the staff and other residents noisy?
 How appetizing is the food?
 In what ways do the staff interact with residents?
 Do the other residents seem content and well-groomed?
 What kind of activities are on the monthly calendar?
 Can you review a sample menu?
 These details will help you make a decision.